 Have you found strength – or a renewed sense of purpose – by doing what you can to help others?
 Share your experiences in the comments section.
 Also, you may want to check out two books recommended by our members for inspiration: Strong at the Broken Places, about five different patients with chronic illnesses including ALS and Crohn’s disease, and 29 Gifts, written by a multiple sclerosis (MS) patient whose South African healer gave her a prescription of helping others for an entire month.

-- Filed Under: ALS, Chronic Fatigue Syndrome, Conditions, Epilepsy, Fibromyalgia, HIV/AIDS, Mental Health, Multiple Sclerosis, Openness, Organ Transplants, Parkinson's Disease, Rare Diseases
+- Filed Under: ALS, Chronic Fatigue Syndrome, Conditions, Epilepsy, Fibromyalgia, HIV/AIDS, Mental Health, Multiple Sclerosis, Organ Transplants, Parkinson's Disease, Patient Experiences, Rare Diseases

 - Tags: 29 Gifts, altruism, chronic illness, giving, helping, inspiring books, self worth, self-esteem, Strong at the Broken Places, volunteering